Why would a doctor start a food blog?

 - Love is love.
 You’ll see all sorts of rainbows every Pride from my rainbow bread to my rainbow fruit tart.

 - Harm reduction is better than pushing abstinence.
-This is true of everything from sex education to substance use to eating cauliflower mac and cheese instead of pasta.
+This is true of everything from sex education to substance use to making cauliflower mac and cheese.
+I have spent the last decade trying to expand access to HIV pre-exposure prophylaxis (PrEP) to populations who have been disproportionately impacted by HIV infection.
+You can see me talk about my work as a doctor if you like.

 - Climate change is real, deforestation is a problem, and sometimes you should put walnuts in your pesto recipe instead of pine nuts.